 To some extent, Japan’s adoption of Anne of Green Gables was an accidental by-product of an otherwise unsuccessful Canadian effort to have the Japanese adopt Christianity.
 Beginning in the late-nineteenth century, many Protestant missionary organizations took up residence in Japan to try to grow their flocks.
 By the interwar years, these included the United Church of Canada, the Anglican Church of Canada, and the Presbyterians.
 During the 1930s, however, this evangelizing was taking place against mounting hostility from the local authorities as Japan’s ultranationalism led to repression at home and wars with China in 1937 and the Western allies in 1941.
 As historian A. Hamish Ion has noted, it was within this “tortured world” that these missionary men and women tried to keep open “the reciprocal influences of cultural interaction despite the approaching roar of war and the harangues of xenophobes.”
 In the end, however, they were unsuccessful: “no Christian phoenix would rise out of the ashes once the fires of war were spent.
 The missionary age died in failure.”
 Yet, as Ion acknowledges, this does not mean that the missionaries left no impact; many had built lasting schools, hospitals, and churches during their time in Japan.
 Even in leisure activities the missionaries left their mark, encouraging now common Western pastimes such as hiking and tennis.
 The translation of Anne of Green Gables was yet another unlikely legacy of this prewar cultural interchange.10

 One of the schools set up by Canadian missionaries was Tokyo’s Tōyō Eiwa Jogakkō, established by the Methodists for female converts in 1884.
 Despite pressure from Japanese authorities, natural disasters such as the 1923 Kantō earthquake, and the onset of the Great Depression in the early 1930s, the school prospered during the interwar years.
 Among the many students who passed through its gates during this period was Muraoka Hanako.
-After graduation, Muraoka went on to work as a teacher, writer, editor, and translator, though there was never any indication during the 1930s that she held any specific affinity for Canadian culture.
-Only in 1939 did Muraoka first encounter Anne of Green Gables, when the departing missionary Loretta Shaw gifted her a copy of the English original.
-It was only during the war years—when publishing foreign works was out of step with the government’s ultranationalist policies—that Muraoka quietly translated Anne.
-Her resulting translation, Akage no An [Red-Haired Anne] was eventually published in 195211 at the tail end of the postwar American occupation of Japan, which lasted from September 1945 to April 1952.12
+After graduation, Muraoka went on to work as a teacher, writer, editor, and translator.
+However, despite her obvious friendships with Canadian missionaries both during and after her schooling, there was no indication during this period that she held any particular affinity for the works of L.M.
+Montgomery.
+Only in the late 1930s did Muraoka first encounter Anne of Green Gables, when the departing missionary Loretta Shaw gifted her a copy of the English original.11 It was only during the war years—when publishing foreign works was out of step with the government’s ultranationalist policies—that Muraoka quietly translated Anne.
+Her resulting translation, Akage no An [Red-Haired Anne] was eventually published in 195212 at the tail end of the postwar American occupation of Japan, which lasted from September 1945 to April 1952.13

 The Quest of the Otaku: Japan’s Island Experience